johanna-einsiedler/SoDaOps/reports/README.md

 >
 > Answer:

-We used docker for training using a combination of docker+vertex ai.
-Thus an image based of main.dockerfile will run the the training and save results to WANDB.
-We also used docker for the API which allows accessing the sentiment analysis via cloud run, as well as the data-drift report.
+We used docker to build images for:

+- Data preprocessing and training (main)
+- API
+- Data drift

+We have primarily built and run these using Cloud build and Vertex AI, e.g., `gcloud builds submit --config=cloudbuild_vertex.yaml .` The main dockerfile is `main.dockerfiles` <https://github.com/johanna-einsiedler/SoDaOps/blob/main/dockerfiles/main.dockerfile>, which will run the data processing, training with upload to WandB and selection of best model with upload to Artifact registry.

 ### Question 16